Nimbus 5: Selective Chopper Radiometer (SCR)

-The SCR had three objectives; to observe the global atmospheric temperature structure, to observe the distribution of water vapor, and to measure the density of ice crystals in cirrus clouds.
-It's sensing resolution was about 25 km.
+The SCR had three objectives: to observe the global atmospheric temperature structure, to observe the distribution of water vapor, and to measure the density of ice crystals in cirrus clouds.
+Its sensing resolution was about 25 km.

 Nimbus E Microwave Spectrometer (NEMS)

-NEMS was to demonstrate the use of microwave sensors for measuring tropospheric temperature profiles, and water content in clouds, and surface temperature.
+NEMS was used to demonstrate the use of microwave sensors for measuring tropospheric temperature profiles, water content in clouds, and surface temperature.
 The instrument monitored five selected frequencies continuously.
 The data were recorded on a magnetic tape so they could be transmitted later.

 Electrically Scanning Microwave Radiometer (ESMR)

 ESMR was used for mapping the microwave radiation from Earth's surface.
 This information was used to measure the water content of clouds, and to observe sea ice.
 It was also used to test the use of microwaves to measure soil moisture.
 The antenna system was deployed after launch, and controlled by an onboard computer.

 Surface Composition Mapping Radiometer (SCMR)

-For measuring the thermal emission characteristics of earth's surface and sea temperatures.
+For measuring the thermal emission characteristics of Earth's surface and sea temperatures.
 A scanning mirror rotated ten times per second to sense sections 800 km wide.
 SCMR malfunctioned soon after launch.